axie-taxi/documentation/README.md

 ## How to get help
 - Reach out on Discord!
 Find our team's [specific user IDs](https://axie.taxi/team) or join the Axie.Taxi Discord.

+## Contributing
+If there is any information you want to record here, feel free to submit a pull request!